aleixsuau/npm-library-sample/README.md

 1 - npm install (will install devDependencies)
 2 - npm run build
 3 - npm adduser (or login in npm)
+4 - Add packaje.json to /dist
-4 - cd dist && npm publish
+5 - cd dist && npm publish
 In the project where you want to use it:
 5 - npm install angular-yeahmaker --save
 6 - Import and include it in "imports" in the module you want to use it